avalon60/ctk_theme_builder/README.md

 Installation instructions can be found [here](docs/md/installation.md).

 There will be more documentation to follow, please <i>bear</i> with me.
+In the meantime, there are plenty of tooltips to keep you going.